single-spa/single-spa-angularjs/README.md

 ## Examples

-In addition to the Readme here, example usage of single-spa-angular1 can be found in the [single-spa-examples](https://github.com/CanopyTax/single-spa-examples/blob/master/src/angular1/angular1.app.js) project.
+In addition to this Readme, example usage of single-spa-angular1 can be found in the [single-spa-examples](https://github.com/CanopyTax/single-spa-examples/blob/master/src/angular1/angular1.app.js) project.

 ## Quickstart